am-lola/HoLola/README.md

 # HoLola - Holographic Data Visualization for Lola

-NOTE: Please use `--recursive` when cloning this repo to pull in submodules.

 ## Usage

 When the application launches for the first time, two objects will be created in front of you: a status window showing the current connection status to external services which provide data for visualization (see `/net/LolaCommsNative/LolaCommsNative/iface/tools` for a small set of tools to send data for testing without a real robot), and a coordinate frame axis which represents the robot's world origin.